MilesBradt/SRL-Bingo-Clone/README.md

 * _Display documented past race results_
 * _Connect users together for team or blackout bingo_
 * _Host older versions of bingo_
+* _Display tips, route ideas, and list useful glitches to complete a bingo_

 ## Support and contact details